Queen Bee Bingo Review

 Promotions at Queen Bee Bingo

 Seeing as Queen Bee Bingo is part of a familiar nexus of Dragonfish software, you can expect to see offers that have been utilised elsewhere also.
 We would normally criticise a label for doing this, due to the fact it becomes all too predictable, but sometimes regular promos are that for a reason: they’re good.
 Take the welcome package as the example of this.

-All new users, e.g. anyone who hasn’t deposited before now, will receive a £70 set of bingo tickets, provided that they put at least £10 into the kitty.
+All new users, e.g. anyone who hasn’t deposited before now, will receive a 64 free bingo tickets, provided that they put at least £10 into the kitty.
 These tickets and their worth are separated out across two different bingo games, so that you can explore both 90 and 75 ball games.
-Accompanying these tickets is 10 free games, available to play on a popular Eyecon slot only, that of Fluffy Favourites.
+Accompanying these tickets is 10 free games on a popular slot.
 To ensure everything goes to plan, you need to use the code ‘QUEEN’, and remember that all spin are capped at just £1 per win… oh, and there’s no rollover requirements.